<?xml version="1.0" encoding="utf-8"?>

 <item>

-&lt;p&gt;“This HHS grant for more than $3.7 million helps New River Community Action administer its head start programs in the region.”&lt;/p&gt;
+&lt;p&gt;“This ARC grant for more than $1.8 million helps Southwest Virginia Community College expand education programs for students to access meaningful employment opportunities in the region.”&lt;/p&gt;

 &lt;p&gt;&amp;nbsp;&lt;/p&gt;